Applications

 Elected leader positions include ASB President, ASB Vice President, School Board Student Representative, BSEP/SSC Student Representative (2-4, but see note below), Chief of Publicity (3), Chief of Service, Class President, Class Vice President.

->>>NOTE>>> The number of student reps correlates to the number of staff and parent reps & voting will take place in the fall.
+>NOTE>>> The number of student reps correlates to the number of staff and parent reps & voting will take place in the fall.
 This is based on guidelines for the Site Councils of California Schools.

-Appointed Leadership Position Applications due by midnight of April 23, 2024
+CLICK HERE >>> Appointed Leadership Position Applications due by midnight of April 22, 2025

 BHS Development Group Student Representative (2), SLC Representatives (1 per SLC), Executive Team commissioners (10+), Class deputy (8 per class), Class secretary.

-9th Grade Link Leader Interest Form due by midnight of May 31, 2024
+CLICK HERE >>> 9th Grade Link Leader Interest Form due by midnight of May 30, 2025

-If in the 2024-25 school year you will be a SOPHOMORE, JUNIOR or SENIOR and wish to work with freshman class, consider applying to become a ORIENTATION DAY LEADER:
+If in the 2024-25 school year you will be a SOPHOMORE, JUNIOR or SENIOR and wish to work with freshman class, consider applying to become a ORIENTATION DAY LEADER.

-Class of 2027 Leadership Positions due by midnight of September 13, 2023
+CLICK HERE >>> Class of 2028 Leadership Positions due by midnight of September 11, 2024

-This form will be updated and opened in August 2023 for all interested students who would like to join the Class of 2027 student leadership team.
+This form will be updated and opened in August 2024 for all interested students who would like to join the Class of 2028 student leadership team.

 Please contact Mr. V if you need assistance completing your application.